Greenfoot5/Discord-City/README.md

 ---
 ## Running

-First, get yourself a valig Discord bot token and put in `tooken.py`, and finaly run it.
+First, get yourself a valid Discord bot token and put in `tooken.py`, and finaly run it.

 Now, make sure you have python 3.6 or newer installed on you system, then run